giovana-morais/2025_investigating_mmshap/README.md

-# 2025_measuring_mmshap
 Source code for the paper "Investigating Modality Contribution in Audio LLMs for Music", currently under review.

 ## Getting Started
 ---

 This project was developed with Python 3.10.
-We have two requirements files, one for each models (they have dependencies conflict).
+We have two requirements files, one for each model (they have dependency conflicts).

 ### Dependencies

-The two models we use are available on GitHub and you can download them as
+The two models we use are available on GitHub, and you can download them as
 submodules:

 ```bash